Popular entertainment in Brisbane: Live music

 In the early 1990s, many young people were either studying or unemployed.
 Sharehousing with friends in old Queenslander-style housing of inner-city Brisbane, pre-gentrification, was the cheapest option to move out of home.
 Generation X identified strongly with film and music, but most especially music.
 Independent, alternative music was on the rise, globally and locally, and Brisbane's 'indie' music credentials were noteworthy.
 It was the birthplace of pioneering public radio station 4ZZZ in the mid-1970s, and produced famous bands such as The Saints and The Go-Betweens.

-All kinds of music can be found in Brisbane's thriving live scene, from Dance to rock, pop and hip hop.
+Brisbane's live music scene hosts a variety of genres, from Dance to rock, pop and hip hop.

 Brisbane has been home to a number of national music festivals, including Future Music Festival, Jet Black Cat's Nine Lives Festival, Stereosonic, FOMO, Wildlands, Mountain Goat Valley Crawl, BIGSOUND, Soundwave, St Jerome's Laneway Festival and Valley Fiesta.
 Livid was also a home-grown alternative rock music festival held annually from 1989 to 2003.

 Brisbane's live music scene has long been supported by independent record stores such as Rocking Horse Records which originally opened in 1975, Catalogue Music, Jet Black Cat Music, Kill the Music, and Skinny's Music, and Brisbane music can be seen and heard online at Before Hollywood or Raw Audio – online TV for Brisbane Music.